Terms of Reference (ToR) for a Short-Term assignment

 Service Contract No.: (CRIS) 2018/404-529

-Main beneficiary: The Ministry for European Integration of the Republic of Serbia
+Main beneficiary: The Ministry of European Integration of the Republic of Serbia

-Target Beneficiaries: Negotiating Chapter 12, Ministry of Agriculture, Forestry and Water Management
+Target Beneficiaries: Negotiating Group Ch.
+12; Ministry of Agriculture, Forestry and Water Management and Ministry of Health

 Budget Line/Expert Category: One Senior Non-Key Expert

 Duration of the assignment: 12 working days, from August until November 2023

 1. Relevant background information

 Background information in relation to the PLAC III project:

 The scope of the PLAC III project is to provide support to relevant national institutions in charge of alignment of national legal acts with the Union acquis and to contribute to further building of capacities of relevant national structures for the successful carrying out of accession negotiations.

 The PLAC III project should achieve two results:

 RESULT 1- Enhanced compatibility of national legislation with EU legislation and its effective implementation